 What’s the best credit card to have?

 I used to be afraid to give that answer.
 It’s a little boring, right?
 I used to name flashier cards like the Chase Sapphire Reserve® and The Platinum Card® from American Express.
-People would always nod their heads when I mentioned perks such as airport lounge access and first-class upgrades.
+People would always nod when I mentioned perks such as airport lounge access and first-class upgrades.
 And those are great cards — for some people.
-But even with all of their various credits and benefits, the fact is, they’re expensive.
-Most people can’t or won’t spend that much ($550 or $695 per year, respectively) for a credit card.
+But even with all of their various credits and benefits, the fact is, they’re expensive cards to hold.
+Most people can’t (or won’t) spend that much on an annual fee ($550 or $695 per year, respectively) for a credit card.

 The multi-card strategy

-If you’re a maximizer who’s willing to juggle different cards for different types of purchases, you can earn more than 2 percent cash back (or travel points/miles) on certain purchases, but I’d argue you should still have a 2 percent cash back card as a foundation.
+If you’re a maximizer who’s willing to juggle different cards for different purchases, you can earn more than 2 percent cash back (or travel points/miles) on certain purchases.
+However, I’d argue you should still have a top 2 percent cash back card as a foundation.

 For instance, I’m a huge fan of the Blue Cash Preferred® Card from American Express.
 It gives 6 percent cash back at U.S. supermarkets (on up to $6,000 in annual spending, then 1 percent after that).
-Cardholders also get 6 percent cash back on select U.S. streaming subscriptions and 3 percent on U.S. gas station purchases and public transit.
-But other purchases earn just 1 percent cash back—that’s where your 2 percent card comes into play.
+Cardholders also get 6 percent cash back on select U.S. streaming subscriptions and 3 percent cash back on U.S. gas station purchases and public transit.
+But other eligible purchases earn just 1 percent cash back.
+That’s where having a 2 percent card comes into play.

 There are so many examples of this.
-Figure out where you spend the most money and lean into those categories, whether it’s groceries, dining, travel, gas or something more specific.
+Figure out where you spend the most money and lean into those categories (groceries, dining, travel, gas or something else).
 Whatever it is, maximize it.
-But since most cards with lucrative bonus categories only give a pedestrian 1 percent cash back on “everything else,” your 2 percent cash back card is an excellent supplement.
+But since most cards with lucrative bonus categories only give 1 percent cash back on “everything else,” your 2 percent cash back card is an excellent supplement.

 The bottom line